lmorchard/django-teamwork/README.rst

 * Move all the below into GitHub Issues, once this gets to feature-complete

+* Add views for Team and Policy management, outside of Admin

+  - Need views in example app for profile views

+* Popup-friendly views?

+  - to apply / adjust Policy on a content Object

+  - to assign a user to one of your Teams

 * API ergonomics

   - shortcut to convert from codename + content object to Permission